drwilkins/mattwilkinsbio/content/authors/admin/_index.md

 highlight_name: false
 ---

 I grew up in Huntsville, AL and now live in Nashville, TN.
 My motivation to found [Galactic Polymath Education Studio (GP)](https://galacticpolymath.com) was born from years of frustration as a graduate student and postdoctoral scholar trying to make academic knowledge available to the public.
-I tried a lot of outreach formats—I started and ran the Lincoln, Nebraska chapter of Nerd Nite for over a year, gave guest lectures at public science outreach events, and founded the [No Coast SciComm conference at the University of Nebraska](http://www.scicommcon.org/).
+I tried a lot of outreach formats—I wrote fieldwork blogs, started and ran the Lincoln, Nebraska chapter of Nerd Nite for over a year, gave guest lectures at public science outreach events, and founded the [No Coast SciComm conference at the University of Nebraska](http://www.scicommcon.org/).
 Though I personally had a lot of fun and gained a lot from these experiences, it became clear that I was mostly connecting with folks who were already pretty science-engaged.

 Galactic Polymath is an effort to break out of the bubble and to build long-term capacity to mobilize knowledge that is increasingly trapped and commodified in pay-walled academic journals that the broader public can't access or understand.
 GP is built around the idea that:
 1. Publicly-funded research findings should be made available *to everyone for free*, and in a way that's relevant to people's lives.